The top eCommerce sites in the world are 22% slower than they were last year.

 Most websites require requests to separate domains to completely render a page.
 Your website might be hosted at your own, purchased domain, but your live chat widget, social sharing buttons, and Google Analytics snippet aren't.
 Those components are fetched from other, individual domains before your page fully loads. eCommerce sites have little control over the performance of these third-party assets, which can have serious implications for site performance overall.

-These are just a handful of common elements that impact website performance; many others go unnoticed without proper monitoring and bottleneck identification.
+These are just a handful of common elements that impact ecommerce website performance; many others go unnoticed without proper monitoring and bottleneck identification.
 While there are a number of techniques to manually optimize your website (just see our Resources section to get started), what eCommerce sites need most is an automated solution that guarantees great performance at all times.

 Solving the Problem